- Organic Bound

 Bring a large pot of water to a boil over high heat and add 1 tablespoon of salt.
 Break the noodles in half and add them to the boiling water.
 Simmer, stirring occasionally, until just tender, about 8 minutes or according to package instructions.
 Drain the noodles in a colander and rinse with cold water to stop the cooking process.
 Drain completely and transfer the noodles to a large bowl.
 Toss with the remaining 1 tablespoon of sesame oil to keep the noodles from getting sticky.

-Add the Zen Blend, snow peas, peppers, green onions, bok choy, edamame, carrot and mint to the noodles and toss to combine.
+Add the Zen greens, snow peas, peppers, green onions, bok choy, edamame, carrot and mint to the noodles and toss to combine.
 Add 1-1/4 cups of the dressing and toss to coat; taste and add more dressing as desired.
 Garnish with the sesame seeds and peanuts, and serve.

 If you’re making this salad in advance, add the peanuts just before serving so they keep their crunch.
 In a lunchbox, you can pack them separately.